 Fiduciary fund reporting focuses on net position and changes in net position.
 The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private purpose trust funds, and agency funds.
-Trust funds are used to account for assets held by the Center under a trust agreement for individuals, private organizations, or other governments and are not available to support the Center's own programs.
-The Center did not have any trust funds in fiscal year 2016.
+Trust funds are used to account for assets held by the Educational Service Center under a trust agreement for individuals, private organizations, or other governments and are not available to support the Educational Service Center's own programs.
+The Educational Service Center did not have any trust funds in fiscal year 2017.
 Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-The Center's agency fund accounts for the operations of Northwest Ohio Educational Training, a technology and professional development center.
+The Educational Service Center's agency funds account for the operations of Northwest Ohio Educational Training, a technology and professional development center, and for raising public awareness for the opioid epidemic in Wood County.